Book of Romans

 Does sin really condem all of us?
 Dr. Martyn Lloyd-Jones introduces Romans 2 by connecting the theme from Romans 1, that God has provided a righteousness by faith for man.
 The Jews listened to Paul preach, but thought he was only condemning the Gentiles.
 Paul declares they were missing the whole point.
 The Jews thought they were already saved based on their works.
 Sometimes, we too can fall into that trap.
-Dr. Jones points out that sin in our lives can lead us into many consequences when interpreting the Scripture.
-Dr. Jones outlines the various ways sin skews our view of Scripture and ends with a warning to us all.
+Dr. Lloyd-Jones points out that sin in our lives can lead us into many consequences when interpreting the Scripture.
+Dr. Lloyd-Jones outlines the various ways sin skews our view of Scripture and ends with a warning to us all.
 We should never be so wrapped up with knowledge and the studying of theology that we miss repentance at the heart of the Gospel.
 Learning the Scriptures draws us closer to Christ so that our daily practice matches our position as a child of God

 It is easy to identify sin in other people but rationalize our own sin!
 That is the very problem of the Jews that Paul explains in Romans 2:1.
 This sermon by Dr. Martyn Lloyd-Jones warns us to be careful on passing judgement on others because the same measure will be used on us.
 The Doctor walks through the condemnation of sin and how this gospel applies to everyone.
 Both the Jews and the Gentiles are without excuse and in danger of God's wrath.
 We may even see severe sins explained in the law and feel that condemnation does not apply to us since we are not “that bad”, but instead Paul warns that God’s judgement is always based on truth and His standard never changes.
 No one can measure up to that standard on their own and it is only by the gospel that Paul is preaching to the Romans that can save us, Christ has brought salvation to us!
 Instead of putting the condemnation on others and their sin, we should turn our eyes to the truth of the Lord and make sure we are always aligning our truth with God’s truth.

 There is no way to escape the judgement of God.
-Sometimes people laugh and joke around about sin, but judgement is coming and so we must warn others about the conditions of their souls.
+Sometimes people laugh and joke around about sin, but judgement is coming and so we must warn others about the conditions of their soul.
 Paul warns both the Jews and the Gentiles that there is no excuse and all are under the impending judgement of God.
 Dr. Martyn Lloyd-Jones explained how Paul preached directly to the Jews to warn them of how sin was blinding their view in Romans 2:2-3.
 Not only does sin blind us, it gives us a false sense of security and causes us to take God’s goodness for granted.
 The Romans gave many arguments for why God’s wrath was not coming, but Paul refutes each one.
 One of the biggest arguments against God’s judgement is that God is good.
-Dr. Jones tells that God is indeed good in the fact that He does not immediately strike the world dead for sin, but He must condemn sin because He is also just.
-Paul says Christ is exhibiting forbearance and long-suffering in terms of our sin.
-God is slow to anger and is not willing for anyone to perish.
-This is the exact reason why Christ sent His Son into the world to save those from this impending wrath.
+Dr. Lloyd-Jones tells that God is indeed good in the fact that He does not immediately strike the world dead for sin, but He must condemn sin because He is also just.
+Paul says God is exhibiting forbearance and long-suffering in terms of our sin.
+He is slow to anger and is not willing for anyone to perish.
+This is the exact reason why God sent His Son into the world to save those from this impending wrath.
 He alone is our atonement for sin.
 Do not ignore His warning!